pjackson31/hello/_pages/about.md

 At my core, I am a natural problem solver and enjoying help creatively set problems.
 This passion for solving problems has to lead to experience within Harvard Business School, a Silicon Valley VC, and a Wealth Management Firm.

-As of 2021, I am looking to master my craft and help build innovative software products for a summer internship.
+As of 2021, I am looking to master my craft and help build innovative software products during a summer internship.